 On October 28, 2020, the Department of Veterans Affairs (VA) sent emails to those of us who have used, are using, or are eligible to use the GI Bill, notifying us of big changes to the “48-Month Rule” that has applied to some veteran students and beneficiaries.

-What I Wish I’d Known Before: Transferring GI Bill to Dependent Perhaps you are an Airman whose wife wants to go back to school and get her Master’s degree.
+Transferring GI Bill to Dependent: A Personal Account Perhaps you are an Airman whose wife wants to go back to school and get her Master’s degree.
 Maybe you are a senior in high school contemplating a four-year university whose mom is a Marine.
 Regardless of the type of higher or supplemental education being sought, finding…

 Don’t miss out on maximizing your GI Bill opportunities because you believe one of these 6 myths.
 We debunk these GI Bill myths so that you can make the most of your military education benefits.